-22 PA Code Chapter 4

 (4) Think critically.

 (5) Work independently.

 (6) Collaborate with others.

-(7) Adapt to change. (d) The academic standards describe the knowledge and skills [which] that students will be expected to demonstrate before graduating from a public school. (e) Achievement of high academic standards in public education is dependent upon the quality of instruction in schools and student effort supported by the involvement of family and community. (f) Assessment in public education is designed to determine student attainment of State and local academic standards. (g) Public schools provide instruction throughout the curriculum so that students may develop knowledge and skills in the following areas: (1) [Reading, writing, speaking, listening and] English language arts.
+(7) Adapt to change.

+22 PA Code Chapter 4 Final-form rulemaking #006-326 October 18, 2013 (d) The academic standards describe the knowledge and skills [which] that students will be expected to demonstrate before graduating from a public school.

+(e) Achievement of high academic standards in public education is dependent upon the quality of instruction in schools and student effort supported by the involvement of family and community.

+(f) Assessment in public education is designed to determine student attainment of State and local academic standards.

+(g) Public schools provide instruction throughout the curriculum so that students may develop knowledge and skills in the following areas:

+(1) [Reading, writing, speaking, listening and] English language arts.
 (2) Mathematics.

 (3) Science and technology.

 (4) Environment and ecology.

-- (5) Social studies (civics and government, geography, economics and history). - (6) Arts and humanities. - (7) Career education and work. - (8) Health, safety and physical education. - (9) Family and consumer science. - (h) Public education provides planned instruction to enable students to attain academic standards under § 4.12.
-Planned instruction consists of at least the following elements: - (1) Objectives of a planned course, instructional unit or interdisciplinary studies to be achieved by all students. - (2) Content, including materials and activities, and estimated instructional time to be devoted to achieving the academic standards.
-Courses, instructional units or interdisciplinary studies of varying lengths of time may be taught. - (3) The relationship between the objectives of a planned course, instructional unit or interdisciplinary studies and academic standards specified under § 4.12 and [to those determined in the school district's (including charter schools) or AVTS's strategic plan under § 4.13] ANY additional academic standards as determined by the school entity. - (4) Procedures for measurement of the objectives of a planned course, instructional unit or interdisciplinary studies. § 4.12.
+(5) Social studies (civics and government, geography, economics and history).
+(6) Arts and humanities.

+(7) Career education and work.

+(8) Health, safety and physical education.

+22 PA Code Chapter 4 Final-form rulemaking #006-326 October 18, 2013 (9) Family and consumer science.

+(h) Public education provides planned instruction to enable students to attain academic standards under § 4.12.
+Planned instruction consists of at least the following elements: (1) Objectives of a planned course, instructional unit or interdisciplinary studies to be achieved by all students.

+(2) Content, including materials and activities, and estimated instructional time to be devoted to achieving the academic standards.
+Courses, instructional units or interdisciplinary studies of varying lengths of time may be taught.

+(3) The relationship between the objectives of a planned course, instructional unit or interdisciplinary studies and academic standards specified under § 4.12 and [to those determined in the school district's (including charter schools) or AVTS's strategic plan under § 4.13] ANY additional academic standards as determined by the school entity.
+(4) Procedures for measurement of the objectives of a planned course, instructional unit or interdisciplinary studies.

+§ 4.12.
 Academic standards.

-(a) School entities may develop, expand or improve existing academic standards in the following content areas: (1) Science and technology.
+(a) School entities may develop, expand or improve existing academic standards in the following content areas:

+(1) Science and technology.
 Study of the natural world and facts, principles, theories and laws in the areas of biology, chemistry, physics and earth sciences.
-Technology is the application of science to enable societal development, including food and fiber production, manufacturing, building, transportation and communication.
+Technology is the 22 PA Code Chapter 4 Final-form rulemaking #006-326 application of science to enable societal development, including food and fiber production, manufacturing, building, transportation and communication.
 Science and technology share the use of the senses, science processes, inquiry, investigation, analysis and problem solving strategies.
-Beginning July 1, 2013, the PENNSYLVANIA Common Core State-Standards for Literacy READING in History/Social Studies, Science and Technical Subjects TECHNOLOGY AND THE PENNSYLVANIA COMMON CORE STANDARDS FOR WRITING IN SCIENCE AND TECHNOLOGY will be an appendix to the Commonwealth's academic standards for Science and Technology.
+Beginning July 1, 2013, the THE PENNSYLVANIA Common Core State Standards for Literacy READING in History/Social Studies, Science and Technical Subjects TECHNOLOGY AND THE PENNSYLVANIA CORE STANDARDS FOR WRITING IN SCIENCE AND TECHNOLOGY will be an appendix to the Commonwealth's academic standards for Science and Technology UPON PUBLICATION IN THE PENNSYLVANIA BULLETIN.

 (2) Environment and ecology.
 Understanding the components of ecological systems and their interrelationships with social systems and technologies.
 These components incorporate the disciplines of resource management, agricultural diversity, government and the impact of human actions on natural systems.
 This interaction leads to the study of watersheds, threatened and endangered species, pest management and the development of laws and regulations.
 (3) Social studies.